Information Processing by Neuron Populations in the Central Nervous System: A Theory of the Mathematical Structure of Data and Operations: Neuronal implementation of computation

 \subsection{Basic operations in terms of primitive operators}

-A mere zero to four neuron populations are adequate to carry out the basic operations of the algebra of convex cones.
+Each basic operation requires at most four neuron populations; sum requires none.
 The basis for the circuits is the formula collection provided in \sectref{sect:definitions-of-basic-operations-on-cones}, its depiction in \figref{fig:cone-operations}, and elaboration below.
 The figure presents generic populations as rounded triangles, distinguishing inhibitory and excitatory inputs with '-' and '+' symbols, respectively.
 The flow of signals progresses from left to right.

 {\bf Reflection:} A single generic neuron population can implement the {\em reflection} operation without excitatory inputs (\figref{fig:cone-operations} A, top), but for brevity, we dedicate a symbol to this function: the encircled `-1' (\figref{fig:cone-operations} A, bottom).
 It has a biological counterpart in local inhibitory neurons ubiquitous in the CNS.
 An obvious but helpful rule for minimizing the number of reflections in a circuit is